kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 ## Kubernetes manifests

-When using the `k3s` as Kubernetes distribution, it's possible to automatically deploy Helm charts or Kubernetes resources automatically after deployment, for instance to deploy fleet automatically:
+The `k3s` distribution of Kubernetes allows you to automatically deploy Helm charts or Kubernetes resources after deployment.

+Here's an example of how you can use the `k3s` configuration file to deploy Fleet out of the box:

 ```yaml
 name: "Deploy fleet out of the box"